stevemats/Chi-Mailer/README.md

 root folder, and hold shift and right click to open powershell or cmd(command prompt)
 ```
 Method 2:
-Via startbar type or navigate to command prompt and run as an adminstrator
+Open your command prompt via startbar and type the following:
+>git clone git clone https://github.com/stevemats/chi_mailer.git
-Now inside the command prompt lets navigate to the project's folder
+   Now Change directory using the 'cd' command to enter into the project's folder
 > cd downloads
 > ls                    (To view the content in the directory)
 > cd chi_mailer         (Change directory to ch_mailer folder)